rapidsai/ops-bot/README.md

 - **Release Drafter** - Opens up a draft release on GitHub anytime a PR is merged to a versioned branch (i.e. `branch-0.17`, `branch-0.18`, etc.).
 The draft body includes a categorized changelog consisting of the PRs that have been merged on that branch.
 - **Auto Merger** - Automatically merges PRs that include the `@gpucibot merge` comment and meet the merge criteria outlined in [https://docs.rapids.ai/resources/auto-merger/](https://docs.rapids.ai/resources/auto-merger/).
 - **Branch Checker** - Set a status on PRs that checks whether they are targeting either the repo's _default branch_ or _default branch + 1_
+- **External Contributors** - For PRs from non-organization members, this plugin copies source code from their forked branch to the source repository after an `okay to test` comment has been posted on the PR.
+This allows contributions from external contributors to be vetted before CI is run.
+Subsequent pushes to the PR will also be copied to the source repository branch.
+The source repository branch will be deleted when the PR is closed.
+This plugin mostly exists as a workaround for the feature gap in Jenkins' multi-branch pipelines described [here](https://issues.jenkins.io/browse/JENKINS-44611).

 ## Deployment